Ranking every centre-back Man Utd have signed since Jaap Stam left

 Bailly would be a lot higher on this list if it wasn’t for his injury problems.

-The Ivorian had a promising debut season at United in 2016-17 but has only made 47 appearances in all competitions over the last three years.
+The Ivory Coast international had a promising debut season at United in 2016-17 but has only made 45 Premier League appearances over the last five years.

 Jones was a highly-rated prospect when he joined United from Blackburn in 2011 and was tipped for a bright future by Sir Alex Ferguson.